SSWConsulting/SSW.Rules.Content/rules/using-digital-asset-manager/rule.md

 5. Name each clip with a name that references where the footage is from, what the shot type is, and a unique identifying number.
 6. Finally export each clip individually to your stock library.

-TODO: Provide a bad and good example here

 ![❌ Bad example: Untreated clip with unhelpful file name E.g. "ssw-Broll"](dam-bad-example-min.gif "❌ Bad example: Untreated clip with unhelpful file name E.g. "ssw-Broll"")